prafful-siddanati-hs/playwright-saucelabs-automation/README.md

 export SAUCE_USERNAME=your_sl_name
 ```

-Start tunnel locally to run tests on SauceLabs
+Open a new terminal window and initiate a local tunnel to execute tests on SauceLabs.
 ```bash
 make start-tunnel-local
 ```